 In a two-part article on Mozart's Clarinet Concerto, David Etheridge wrote about playing certain passages brillante and others dolce.
-What he was delineates are passages using the front and back parts of the beat.
+What he was actually pointing out that were passages where the front part of the beat is used and where the back part should be used.

 This does not suggest playing with bad time or rubato, you can play in the different sections of the beat and still have a steady tempo.
-Each section has its own quality: The front gives music an exciting effect, the middle sounds normal, and the back part of the beat creates a lyrical quality.
+Each section has its own quality: The front gives the music an exciting effect.
+Players commonly use the middle; it is the normal sound.
+A lyrical quality is created when the phrase is played using the back part of the beat.